 - Track which websites give you the most success.
 Don’t waste your time on websites that never drive any leads.
 If you keep applying to jobs but never get them, switch to another website with different listings and a new target audience.

 Freelance workers don’t have the luxury of resting on their laurels.
 If you want a regular stream of income, you need to keep applying to jobs and growing your client base.
-Regardless of your industry, sales and self-promotion are two key skills for contract workers.
+Regardless of your industry, sales and self-promotion are 2 key skills for contract workers.
 Keep this in mind as you look for relevant freelance job boards to grow your career.